mcelep/blog/automated-networkpolicy-generation/README.md

 If you run into a issue while running this script, you can re-run it.
 Bear in mind, though that you will need to make sure that app traffic is generated also during the re-run.

 ### Generate traffic
 In the case of our demo application, there is pod called *load-generator* that will be deployed with the rest of the other app components.
 This pod keeps calling the ui to generate application flows.
-You can see the logs from *load-generator* pod by running ```kubectl -n $TARGET_NS logs $(kubectl get pods -l app=loadgenerator -o jsonpath='{.items[0].metadata.name}' -n $TARGET_NS) -c main```.
-So you don't need to do anything extra if you use the same Google microservice demo application to generate network traffic.
+You can see the logs from *load-generator* pod by running: ```kubectl -n $TARGET_NS logs $(kubectl get pods -l app=loadgenerator -o jsonpath='{.items[0].metadata.name}' -n $TARGET_NS) -c main```.

+You don't need to do anything extra if you use the same Google microservice demo application to generate network traffic.
 However if yo use another application, you will need to run your own load generation tool while the script *./2-copy-capture-and-metadata.sh* keeps printing out that message: 'Going to wait for X seconds so that application traffic can be generated...'

 ### Analyse data & build NetworkPolicies
 Run the command below to analyse the data and generate NetworkPolicies.
 The input to the script is a capture json file that is prefixed with *capture-*.
 You can find candidate capture file(s) by running ```ls .tmp/capture-*.json```.